-Biden to open embassies in Cook Islands, Niue as he welcomes Pacific leaders for Washington summit
+The US is set to open embassies in the Cook Islands and Niue as Biden hosts a Pacific leaders summit

 The forum includes Australia, Cook Islands, Micronesia, Fiji, French Polynesia, Kiribati, Nauru, New Caledonia, New Zealand, Niue, Palau, Papua New Guinea, Republic of Marshall Islands, Samoa, Solomon Islands, Tonga, Tuvalu, and Vanuatu.

 Biden will welcome the leaders to the White House on Monday morning for talks and a working lunch.
 They also will meet on Monday with Biden’s special envoy on climate, John Kerry, for talks focused on climate change.
-Secretary of State Antony Blinken and U.N. ambassador Linda Thomas-Greenfield will host the leaders at the State Department for a dinner.
+Secretary of State Antony Blinken and U.N.
+Ambassador Linda Thomas-Greenfield will host the leaders at the State Department for a dinner.

 Kerry and USAID administrator Samantha Power will host the leaders on Tuesday for climate talks with members of the philanthropic community.
 The leaders also are slated to meet with members of Congress and Treasury Secretary Janet Yellen is to host a roundtable with the leaders and members of the business community.